dlgeorge/dlgeorge.github.io/_projects/barryarm-project.md

 ### Modeling a potential large landslide and resulting tsunami in Prince William Sound, Alaska

-This page features excerpts and figures from:
+This page is a summary of, and features excerpts and figures from the following report:

 **Preliminary assessment of the wave generating potential from landslides at Barry Arm, Prince William Sound, Alaska.**, K.R.
 Barnhart, R.P.
 Jones, D.L.
 George, J.A.
 Coe, and D.M.
 Staley, 2021. *USGS Open-File Report*, 1071. [pdf]({{ site.baseurl }}/pubs/BarnhartJonesEtAl2021.pdf)